hexanal/fredmercy-blog/src/content/en/blog/2019/03/18/days-go-by.md

 }
 </style>

-`2:07pm:` My days earlier this month were so hectic and full of tension that it makes the present days so dull and full of... waiting.
-Yet despite that lack of “walking around dealing with stuff” energy, there's still a huge deal of “thinking about loads of stuff” energy being spent.
+`2:07pm:` ~~My days earlier this month were so hectic and full of tension that it makes the present days so dull and full of... waiting.
+Yet despite that lack of “walking around dealing with stuff” energy, there's still a huge deal of “thinking about loads of stuff” energy being spent.~~

-There nothing to do, which means there's _everything_ to do.
+~~There nothing to do, which means there's _everything_ to do.~~

 `2:13pm:` Yesterday was <span class="st-paddys">🍀 St Patrick's Day! 🍀</span>[note: Drank two beers, none of them Guinnesses, and made tacos, none of them with beef stew]

-`3:56pm:` Let's try to get that blog updated, gosh darn it.